 To Travis, mountain climbing represents a perfect combination of extreme physical and mental challenges.
 Mountaineers push their bodies beyond their understood capabilities, but it is intelligence, creativeness, and mental strength that ultimately keep them alive out there.
 The mountain is also a perfect combination of the most magical and horrible environments known to man.
 Climbers love the fight through the savage world of ice, and the reward of truly exotic beauty.

-Englishman’s Route in winter, Rocky Mountain National Park, Colorado
+Englishman’s Route in winter, Rocky Mountain Park, Colorado 8 Pitches, M6

 Wilderness First Responder/ CPR